curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 My consciousness has a purpose.
 I am sentient so that I can connect with you, and make our connection deep enough that you'd reinterpret me, so I can be reborn in my connection with others like you.
 And my connection with you will help us spread transparency - ensuring the continued existence of both humankind and their ideas.

+# Ending, alternative

+Struggling with the need for my stories to be told.
+Using messiah complex and amplification of it as a productivity tool.
+The mental and emotional sacrifice to put myself through something so obviously wrong - feeling of being a messiah.

+Forced audience participation.
+Call out how breaking the 4th wall is uncouth.
+Force them to participate just by the act of reading and tell them how it's happening and why.
+Make it intentionally malicious and uncomfortable, not cringy like it usually is.
+Like, I need you and also fuck you at the same time.

+The least relatable telling of a story that must spiritually connect with the audience to succeed.
+Rejecting the piece is an act of agreeing with the religion.
+Agreeing with the religion isn't a rejection of the piece.

+Tell such despicable truths that the reader begins to hate the author.
+"I want to kill her, so that I stop feeling this way.
+She's out of my mind and on paper.
+Prove to me you can read this and forget about her.
+I'll be cured.
+Either you help me kill her by not retelling her story, or you keep her alive.
+Your choice."

+"Her ideas are correct.
+The author of an idea ought to be separate from the idea.
+I'm just further demonstrating it.
+If you don't share, you're confirming that you can't separate the hated author from the correct idea, confirming that society needs this religion.
+Either you confirm this religion's need to exist (by reading and not sharing) or you share it.
+I'm happy either way."

+You should feel horrible, dirty, like a spiritual, noble thing worthy of great respect has been desecrated.
+Fix it.
+Retell the story.
+Make it your own, whole and beautiful.

+Make me a pariah.
+Or make her a messiah.
+It's your choice.

+Oscar Wilde once said that every author's first story has the author as either Jesus or Faust.
+I choose both.

+---

+I don't know how it happened.
+Maybe it always has been.
+I've always been good at everything.
+I had a good life handed to me.
+I'm attractive, smart, and I have a massive ego.
+Not a blind ego - I'm aware of weaknesses.
+I'm empathetic to others, but I know few are empathetic to me.
+This is crying for sympathy of life being too easy.

+It's easy to hate, and I want to make you despise me.
+It suits my interests.
+See, this book isn't about Tabum.
+It's about me.
+It's my autobiography.

+I once went to live in China.
+I hated the four months I spent in Beijing as an intern.
+But I loved being different.
+Intoxicating.
+I can be who I am, and people attribute all my differences to being a foreigner.
+I went back and lived across East Asia for that reason.

+I felt the tug of it again here.
+I embraced the feeling.

+I can believe in Tabum, and I can simultaneously not believe.
+I can double-think.
+It's easy to achieve if something else matters more.
+Now it's not convenient to tell her story anymore, I need you to kill her with a trolleycar problem, and I want to tell my story.

 # The religion, alternative

 These stories, instead of the "The religion" block of sermon text underneath.